laravel/forge-docs/1.0/sites/deployments.md

 :::warning Custom Git Providers

-For sites set up with a [custom source control provider](/1.0/accounts/source-control.html#using-a-custom-git-provider), you will need to set up a [Deployment Trigger](/1.0/sites/deployments.html#deploying-from-ci) to have your code deployed when you push to your source provider.
+For sites using a [custom source control provider](/1.0/accounts/source-control.html#using-a-custom-git-provider), you will need to set up a [Deployment Trigger](/1.0/sites/deployments.html#deploying-from-ci) to have your code deployed when you push to your source provider.
 :::

 ## Deploy Script